Mediatek-Cloud/MCS/tutorial/manage_your_device.md

 2. Set Notification
 3. Set User privileges
 4. Check Firmware information and update information
-5. Edit Manufacturer information
+5. Manage test device

-The developer can monitor the device status of each product all on the Management page, for example, how many devices are registered.
+The developer can manage the test device status of each prototype all on the Management page, for example, how many devices are registered.

-From End User's view point
+### From End User's view point
-The end user can manage his device on My device on the left hand side navigator as well by register the end user account on the MCS platform to access his device.
+In the future, when the prtotyp is released to the market, the end user can manage his device on My device on the left hand  side navigator as well by register the end user account on the MCS platform to access his device.

 The user can manage his devices by: